Proverbs

 — Chinese proverb

-perseverance Chinese proverbs inspirational
+inspirational perseverance Chinese proverbs

 Only a fool tests the depth of the water with both feet.